UTC --:--:--

 Drift between recalibrations

 A scoring engine that recalibrates on a weekly or monthly cadence is silent about what happens in between.
-Most regime shifts (a marine heatwave, a stratospheric warming, an unexpected snowpack collapse) play out in days — fast enough to materially mis-call activities, slow enough that nobody catches them until the next refit.
-Insurance underwriters who price against our scores need to know we'll catch it in real time, and they need an audit trail proving so.
+Most regime shifts (a marine heatwave, a sudden stratospheric warming, an unexpected snowpack collapse) play out in days: fast enough to change how activities get called, slow enough that nobody catches them until the next refit.

 02